xishang0128/tailscale-build/README.md

 # tailscale-android-build

-Replace the official address range with 10.1.0.1/16 and support Android root operation
+Use system variable `TS_RANGE` to replace the official address range and support Android root operation